shinganEuler/vscode-unity-debug/README.md

 ## Unity Debugger Extension for Visual Studio Code

+STATEMENT

+Sadly, I don't have enough time to work on this extension and most of the time I don't even have a need to debug Unity code.
+Even original developers and maintainers are giving up on this extension, e.g. see https://github.com/Unity-Technologies/vscode-unity-debug/issues/207#issuecomment-1131464573

+So I doubt there will be updates in the future. :(

+---

 **NOTE:** This is a fork of an original Unity debugger extension and should be considered as Preview version of [Unity debugger](https://marketplace.visualstudio.com/items?itemName=Unity.unity-debug) extension.
 See [here](https://github.com/Unity-Technologies/vscode-unity-debug/issues/183) for the reasons of fork creation.
 Please refer to this [repo](https://github.com/deitry/vscode-unity-debug) for actual source code of extension.

 ---